daesavellano/dandalandan-portfolio/content/tswd/project_2.md

 - **Immigrant Filipinos (Older Generation)**: A Filipino-American who moved to the U.S. during their college years, celebrates American Christmas Eve, and is "not too aware of what is going on at home beyond from Facebook headlines."
 - **Non-Filipino-American**: A non-Filipino friend to test if the cultural context (Parols, Simbang Gabi, Christmas Typhoons) makes sense to an outsider.

 I also conducted interviews for my Part 1 wireframe, but did not include the results below.
+Prior to interviews with my specific audience, I will conduct an in-class critique to assess how the website is received by non-Filipinos and non-Filipino/American readers.

 ## Interview script
 > List the goals from your research, and the questions you intend to ask.

-TODO About the goal of user research
+TODO About the goal of user research — looking at emotional resonance, data clarity, and cultural context accessibility

+Below is a list of questions I am interested in asking.
+Some questions may only apply for certain demographics.

 | Goal | Questions to Ask |
 |------|------------------|